jon-harper/clock-3/Docs/heated_insert_test_block.md

 ## What to Print

 You will need to do the test process twice, once printed flat and once vertically.
-The file needed is `Heated Insert Parameter Testing Tool.stl` file in the `/STL/Tools` subdirectory.
+The file needed is `M3 Het Set Insert Parameter Block.stl` file in the `/STL/Tools` subdirectory.

 ## Hole Sizes